JubaerHossain/zk-jubaer/README.md

 getAttendances() - returns an array of all attendance logs in the device getRealTimeLogs(callback) - sets up a real-time log stream and calls the provided callback function with each new log getPIN() - returns the device PIN

+Don't forget to star the repo if you like it.